 Read the article further to learn about being a successful food writer!

 Food writing is a vast niche.
 Inside is a diverse range of writing expertise, from restaurant and hotel reviews to recipes to cookbooks and food journalism.
+You could even create your own holiday cards filled with recipes and make a business out of selling them!

 To start, consider your expertise in writing!
 Something you would be interested in writing about!
 Will it be a recipe book you’re writing or food blogging?
 And the options are unlimited.